The Jane Hayward Database of Medieval Art

 In many cases the data accompanying these images in the database is what we found on the slides.
 It has also been extended with additional but limited research.
 The entire archive will be fully catalogued and added to the Index of Christian Art Database over time but in the short-term this present resource is our solution to making her collection available.
 As it currently stands, the images are not high resolution but all of the files have been scanned as tiff files and the copyright rests with the Index of Christian Art.
 In the interest of getting these used and, time permitting, we will be pleased to make them available to scholars free of charge for publication.

-The software used here was developed for the Index by its Database manager, Jon Niola.
 We have a limited number of fields and they include, Country, Site, Date, Subject Matter and Notes.
 In many cases we have used the terms ‘Unknown” where we have not been able to determine either the country or site or subject matter.
 For us the iconography is of greatest interest but unfortunately we have had to restrict access to just one subject term.
 This, for us, is usually the most prominent or general theme if one exists.
 Secondary subjects are usually mentioned in the Notes field.
 The Notes field also includes Bibliographic references which we have documented and these are frequently to the Corpus Vitrearum volumes.
 Architecture one of the biggest sections in the resource and is closely followed by stained glass but nearly every possible medium is represented here.

-Many scholars responded to our call for help in identifying some of the works in these slides and I am grateful to all for their help.
-One person in particular, Meredith Lillich, Professor of Art History, Emeritus, Syracuse University responded way beyond the call of duty and I wish to acknowledge her considerable assistance with this corpus.
+Many scholars responded to our call for help in identifying some of the works in these slides and we am grateful to all for their help.
+One person in particular, Meredith Lillich, Professor of Art History, Emeritus, Syracuse University responded way beyond the call of duty and we wish to acknowledge her considerable assistance with this corpus.
 We transferred many dozens of unidentified works into their proper locations thanks to her help.

 Jane Hayward played a pivotal role in the study of stained glass in North America and nobody knew her better than Mary Shepard.
 An appreciation and select bibliography by Mary can be found here.